dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 There are several reasons for this:

 * in Part 2 we'll be handing over state to Firebase
-  * so we are going to structure our data to make that easier
+  * so we are going to structure our data to make that easier / more similar to how firebase works.
-* if you don't make sure it is immutable, you might accidentally mutate it — `this.setState({foo: this.state.foo++})` for a tiny moment,  the old state was modified before it was reassigned which can cause all sorts of bugs.
+* if you don't make sure it is immutable, you might accidentally mutate it — `this.setState({foo: this.state.foo++})` even for a tiny moment,  the old state was modified before it was reassigned which can cause all sorts of bugs.
 * cleaner api

 Feel free to peruse the Immutable.js [docs](https://facebook.github.io/immutable-js/) for more info on how and why it is cool.